HOME • SEARCH • EMAIL • ABOUT

 Botany

-Tukod-langit is a rhizome, growing a foot or more in moist ground.
-Rhizomes are short and creeping, Stipes are erect, 15 to 30 cm long.
+Tukod-langit is a terrestrial, herbaceous stipitate fern, growing a foot or more in moist ground.
+Rhizomes are short, thick, and creeping, Stipes are erect, 15 to 30 centimeters long.
 Fronds grow singly from the underground rhizomes, and the appearance is characteristic.
-Leaf blade spreads ourt almost horizontally, resembling an umbrella, hece the common name.
+Leaf blade spreads out almost horizontally, resembling an umbrella, hence the common name.
 It has three segments, each of which may be divided into two to five parts.
-Ultimate segments are 7 to 15 cm long, and 2 to 4 cm wide, and lanceolate.
-Mature leaves have a spike, 7 to 20 cm long, that extends upward from the leaf stalk, roughly following the latter in length.
+Ultimate segments are 7 to 15 centimeters long, and 2 to 4 centimeters wide, and lanceolate.
+Mature leaves have a spike, 7 to 20 centimeters long, that extends upward from the leaf stalk, roughly following the latter in length.
 Upper portion of the spike contains the spores.

 Distribution

-In open bushy places near sea level, on damp ground or along the banks of streams.
+- In open bushy places near sea level, in moist ground, especially along the banks of streams.

 Parts utilized